 Where to stay in Oaxaca?

-The best areas to stay in Oaxaca are Zocalo /Centro, Santo Domingo, Barrio de Jalatlaco, Barrio de Xochimilco, Barrio de la Noria, Universidad, San Agustín de las Juntas.
+The best areas to stay in Oaxaca for tourists are Zocalo /Centro, Santo Domingo, Barrio de Jalatlaco, Barrio de Xochimilco, Barrio de la Noria, Universidad, San Agustín de las Juntas.
 These are popular and safe areas for tourists that have a wide variety of attractions and amenities.

 If you want a more local, authentic experience, whilst still staying close to the city center, the smaller barrios of Jalatlaco or Xochimilico are ideal.
 Both offer a small town, community atmosphere, whilst sitting just minutes from Oaxaca’s main attractions.